s-johansson/monitoring-common-shell-library/FUNCREF.md

 | Type | `int` |
 | Value | 0 on success, 1 on failure |

-## 69. Function `has_param_value`
+## 69. Function `has_param_default_value`

 ### 69a.
 About

-returns 0, if the given parameter has been defined and consists of a value that is not empty.
+returns 0, if the given parameter has been defined and consists of a default-value that is not empty.
 Otherwise it returns 1.
-It also considers a default-value and returns true if that one is present.

 ### 69b.
 Parameters